-The "Stories of the Susquehanna Valley" lecture series is sponsored by the Place Studies Initiative of the Bucknell University Environmental Center.
+The "Stories of the Susquehanna Valley" lecture series is sponsored by the Place Studies Program of the Bucknell Center for Sustainability & the Environment.
 Recent speakers are listed to the right.
 Upcoming lectures can be found on our "Events & News" page.

 Check out this Digital Humanities environmental map of the Confluence region which

 - provides links to environmental systems of the four-county area